Upload Agent

 Output

-Upon successful completion, the file IDs of the newly created remote files are printed to standard output (each on a new line).
+On successful completion, the file IDs of the newly created remote files are printed to standard output (each on a new line).
 If a particular file upload was unsuccessful, then the string "Failed" is printed instead of the file ID.
 The lines are printed in same order as the files specified on command line for upload.

 Errors

 In case an error occurs, Upload Agent does not exit immediately.
-Instead, all other files are still uploaded and the program exits with a non-zero status code, printing "Failed" instead of the file ID of the failed upload(s).
+Instead, all other files are still uploaded and the program exits with a non-zero status code, printing "Failed" instead of the file ID of the failed uploads.

 Non-Zero Error Code